EAVL: Explicitly Align Vision and Language for Referring Image Segmentation: Experiments

 \subsection{Ablation Study}

-We conduct several ablations to evaluate the effectiveness of the key components in EAVL. we do the ablation study on the testA split of RefCOCO+, we use ResNet-50 as the vision backbone and the epoch is set to 50.
+We conduct several ablations to evaluate the effectiveness of the key components in EAVL.
+We do the ablation study on the val split of RefCOCO+, the epoch is set to 25.

 \textbf{Query number}.
-In order to clarify the influence of the query number $N_q$, we set the $N_q$ to a series of different numbers.
-The results are reported in Table 2 and Figure 3.
+In order to clarify the influence of the query number $N_q$, we set the $N_q$ to various numbers.
+The results are reported in Table~\ref{tab:Nq}.
 According to the result, multiple queries can improve the performance of our model which is about $4\%$ from 1 query to 24 queries.
-However, larger $N_q$ does not always bring a better result, With the increase of $N_q$, the performance will gradually level off or even decline.
-Eventually, We choose $N_q=24$ due to its best performance on all metrics
+However, a larger $N_q$ does not always bring a better result, With the increase of $N_q$, the performance will gradually level off or even decline.
+Eventually, We select $N_q=24$ due to its best performance on all metrics.

 \textbf{Vision-Language Aligner}.
-The core of our method is using the Vision-Language Aligner.
+The core of our method is utilizing the Vision-Language Aligner.
 We employ dynamic query-based kernels to replace the fixed kernel.
 To demonstrate its effectiveness, we conduct a comparison experiment between the Vision-Language Aligner and convolution with a fixed kernel.
 In this experiment, we replaced the entire Vision-Language Aligner, including the Multi-Mask Generator and Multi-Query Estimator by convolutions with a fixed kernel.
-In this case, the input of the convolutions is only the output of the decoder without multiple queries.
-As shown in Table 3, the results show that under the setting of taking different values of $N_q$, Vision-Language Aligner consistently outperforms conventional fixed convolution kernels evidently.
-It is noted that both two methods generate multiple queries, but Vision-Language Aligner is more effective thanks to that it introduces explicit alignment of language and vision features during the segmentation stage, fully exploring the potential of multiple queries, and thus leading to more accurate text-to-pixel fine-grained correlation.
+In this case, the inputs of the convolutions are only the outputs of the decoder without multiple queries.
+As shown in Table~\ref{tab:vl-fix}, the results show that under the setting of taking different values of $N_q$, Vision-Language Aligner consistently outperforms conventional fixed convolution kernels evidently.
+It is noted that both two methods generate multiple queries, but Vision-Language Aligner is more effective thanks that it introduces explicit alignment of language and vision features during the segmentation stage, fully exploring the potential of multiple queries, and thus leading to more accurate text-to-pixel fine-grained correlation.
 Visualization results are compared in the supplementary material.

+\textbf{Multi-Query Estimator.} To demonstrate the effectiveness of our proposed Multi-Query Estimator (MQE), we conduct an experiment by removing it.
+So the final result is calculated by directly adding all masks with equal weight.
+As illustrated in Table~\ref{tab:other_ab}, removing the MQE leads to a decrease of 1.02.
+This indicates that the generated masks need to be aggregated according to the importance of their corresponding queries.